 Here’s some background on how the process works:

-Because the LSAT is the only test accepted for admission purposes by all ABA-accredited law schools, most American Bar Association-approved law schools in the U.S. require students to take the Law school Admission Test .
-The half-day, standardized test is administered six times at designated testing centers around the world several times a year, and students can register and choose a testing center by logging on to their LSAC.org account.
-It is good to note that starting September 2019, the LSAT will be administered digitally in North America.
+Because the LSAT, otherwise known as the Law School Admission Test, is the only test accepted for admission purposes by all ABA-accredited law schools, most American Bar Association-approved law schools in the U.S. require students to take the exam.
+The half-day, standardized test is administered nine times and students can take the test at home, or from another preferred location, as the tests are now proctored remotely.

 Those who plan to take the practice test and/or sign up for classes, will probably want to leave enough time before their LSAT test date.
-The LSAT and your GPA are the most important numbers to law schools.
+The LSAT and your GPA are two of the important numbers to law schools.
 LSAT scores range from 120 (lowest possible) to 180 (highest possible).

 Need help with law school tuition?